apache/infrastructure-website/content/pages/reference/committer/opie.md

 Title: Using OPIE
 slug: reference/committer/opie

+This information is available on the <a href="https://cwiki.apache.org/confluence/display/INFRA/OPIE">Infra Wiki space</a>.

 This document covers the setup and use of OPIE (One-time Passwords In Everything).
 This is a mechanism used by the ASF that ensures that your sudo password is not erroneously intercepted or pasted into the wrong prompt on the remote machine.